Forced marriage is one of the causes of marital rape and domestic violence

 “In order not to spiritually sanction her child, no form of sanction will be taken against the woman before the child’s birth, nor during the first three months of breastfeeding”, says the pastor.
 This measure also applies to women who, preferring to live alone, refuse to marry despite their pregnancy.

 Sanctions are therefore not uniform.
-“The more important a person’s role place, the heavier the sentence will be”.
+“The more important a person’s place, the heavier the sentence will be”.

 Marriage as a punishment